pebble-dev/rebblestore-api/README.md

 1. If you haven't already, download a copy of the Pebble App Store by using [this tool](https://github.com/azertyfun/PebbleAppStoreCrawler).
 To ease the load on fitbit's servers, you can download it directly [here](https://drive.google.com/file/d/0B1rumprSXUAhTjB1aU9GUFVPUW8/view);
 2. Extract the PebbleAppStore folder to the project directory: `tar -xzf PebbleAppStore.tar.gz -C $GOPATH/src/pebble-dev/rebblestore-api`;
+3. Setup the PostgreSQL database with a `rebblestore` user and a `rebblestore` database (as described on the [Arch Wiki](https://wiki.archlinux.org/index.php/PostgreSQL)), then [enable SSL](https://www.postgresql.org/docs/current/static/ssl-tcp.html) in `postgresql.conf`;
-3. Start `./rebblestore-api` and access http://localhost:8080/admin/rebuild/db to rebuild the database.
+4. Start `./rebblestore-api` and access http://localhost:8080/admin/rebuild/db to rebuild the database.

 ## Contributing